fstark/blog/content/blog/plotty/plotty.md

 During all this time, the PB-700 has been waiting in its ``CHAIN`` command.
 It will load the program and execute it, finally executing the drawing on the FA-10.

-Oh, and make sure you have disabled the notifications from your discord client, because if anyone writes anything, *it will be sent to the PB-700*, breaking the whole process.
+Oh, and make sure you have disabled the notifications from your discord client, because if anything happens, *the notification sound will helpfully get mixed in the data and sent to the PB-700*, breaking the whole process.
 Lovely.

 {% blogimage "img/final.jpg", "This is what will be drawn by the PB-700" %}